altocodenl/cell/readme.md

 @
 ```

-we can have references bound to time, to avoid updates. @ is implicitly @ latest. @@ could refer to a time. let's use time, and we can also refer to an entry in the dialogue.
+we can have references bound to time, to avoid updates. @ is implicitly @ latest. @@ could refer to a time. let's use time, and we can also refer to an entry in the dialog.
-entries in the dialogue: add a noun after the timestamp, that's the id!
+entries in the dialog: add a noun after the timestamp, that's the id!
 files: reference the data of the file! instead of copying it over. the parsed goes in as an input to the call, as `data`, only for those that can be parsed. also have images, which is an example of something not parsed.

 for folding: have a cap of how many rows and cols, and if you go over that, autofold whatever goes over that by programatically setting it. it is hardcoded and not dynamic, though. better would be to have an autofold property that then can be overriden, then you'd need to store the unfolded ones.

+If you send @ do to cell at the toplevel, we are going to call that for you. why would you send a lambda/call if not to call it?
+And no need to prepend this with @ call.

+The entrypoint to the entire cell (or should I say the interface) is the dialog.
+This is where things that run from the toplevel go in.
+Perhaps we could even have crons entering through the dialog as well, so you can see them happen.
+It's like unidirectional data flow in a retained mode UI: any change coming from anywhere goes in in the same cycle, through the same door.

+This means that the entries to the dialgoue need to be done by cell.call.
+Take them out of the server.

+It's pretty cool to be able to send lambda calls that get executed (IIFEs) over the wire.

+You can then send three things through the dialog:
+- Put
+- Do (sequence that gets executed)
+- Normal reference (to anything)

+The language is like a service.
+For every call, there's a notion of time, a notion of who/identity.

 ## 2025-09-11